Lynchian studies I: velvet and the architecture of unease

 Lynch’s work is not for everyone.
 It is polarizing and undeniably confronting.
 Whether you love it or hate it, it holds its gaze where most directors look away.

-The film opens with blue TV static and bold, slightly italic typography for its opening credits.
+The film opens with blue TV static and bold, slightly italic typography for credits.
 Without hearing it, I know it’s accompanied by a typically Lynchian jazz noir.
 It’s off-balance, yet steady.
 It doesn’t try to win our approval.
 It leads us eerily into his world, slowly pulling back the frame, never explaining why the TV is smashed before it carries us into the first scene.
 It sets the tone for instability before the narrative even begins.

 As someone who studies immersive atmosphere and the feelings it evokes, Lynch had me at Blue Velvet.
 His scenes are unhurried.
 Not a director stretching time to prove importance, like the three-hour blockbusters we’re often handed these days, but a deliberate construction of unease.
 Everything moves so slowly, so lifelike, that even in his more surreal landscapes it feels too real.